-When drinking water meets federal standards there may not be any health based benefits to purchasing bottled water or point of use devices.
+When drinking water meets federal standards there may not be any health based benefits to purchasing bottled water.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1-800-426-4791.
+(FDA regulations establish limits for contaminants in bottled water which must provided the same protection for public health.)
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800) 426-4791.

-For more Information regarding this report, the District's contact person is Jake Krumnow at (361) 643-6521, extension 4015.
+For more information regarding this report, SPMWD's contact person is Jake Krumnow at (361) 643-6521, extension 4015.